 This is also a simple way to use LIVE video on your page!

 As we’ve learned, you should only be asking people to act/ buy/ come into the store about 20-25% of the time.
 But, at some point you need to sell your product and sell it well!
 Show them fantastic photos of your product, or video of what it can do for them.
 Put your best foot forward.

 *As a NOTE: if you create a post that is getting a great response from your audience, keep it saved somewhere!
-There’s no harm in reposting the exact same thing a little while from now.
+There’s no harm in reposting the same idea a little while from now.

 Create a rotation of several of these ideas on your social media pages, and you’ll have a beautifully creative and interesting page full of content.